 Cocoons or dense bags protect a bagworm from insecticidal sprays and need to be hand removed at this advanced stage of development.

 Larvae continue to feed and grow through the summer months, sticking their heads out of their bags to feed and move about on host plants.
 They begin to pupate in August by securely attaching themselves to twigs and/or inanimate objects.
 Then they seal up their bags and re-orient themselves so they are facing downward.
 They are no longer feeding when they pupate.

 Adult bagworms are moths, although females lack wings and remain grub-like; they never leave their bags.
 Adult males are non-descript, charcoal-gray moths with clear wings that hatch out of their bags and fly to mate with the females in late summer and early fall.
 Males die after mating and females die after laying 500-1,000 eggs in each bag.

-This late stage is often when the damage becomes all too apparent on arborvitae.
+Bagworm damage on an Arborvitae.
+At this late stage is when the damage becomes all too apparent on an arborvitae.

 They fact that females do not fly allows large populations to build up on host plants in a short period of time.
 Very tiny larvae can be blown in the wind, and they can crawl from tree to tree when plants are relatively close together.
 They are also spread on infested nursery stock.

 Controls include removing the cases from infested plants by hand, especially between now and when they hatch next spring.
 Male cases can be left to weather off the plants since all the eggs are in female bags.
 It can be easy to tell the difference: male bags tend to be smaller than female bags, and the pupal case often extends out of the bottom of the bag where the male emerged as an adult.
 If in doubt, pick it.
 Hand removal is the only effective option at this time of year.
 The silk bagworms use to attach themselves to twigs is very strong and usually has to be cut with scissors or hand pruners in order to remove it without damaging the plant.